pratyush-k-singh/FlowCytoAnalysis/README.md

-# Flow Cytometric Data Analysis Repository
+# Irregular Data Analysis Repository

 ## Overview
-This repository contains comprehensive data analysis for flow cytometric data, along with various test models developed throughout the project.
-Due to security concerns, the final models and sensitive genetic data have been excluded from this repository.
+This repository contains comprehensive data analysis for various forms of irregular data, along with various test models developed throughout the project.
+Due to security concerns, the final models and sensitive genetic and astronomical data have been excluded from this repository.

 ## Repository Contents